Chelsea Halfpenny

 Chelsea Halfpenny (born 26 September 1991) is an English actress, known for her roles as Amy Wyatt in the ITV soap opera Emmerdale and Alicia Munroe in the BBC drama Casualty.
-She played Jenna Hunterson in the 2022 UK tour of Waitress.
+She played Jenna Hunterson in the 2022 tour of Waitress.

 Early life

 Halfpenny attended St Augustine's Primary School in Leam Lane, Gateshead and then went on to attend St Edmund Campion Catholic School in Wrekenton, both of which her aunt, Jill Halfpenny, attended.
 Halfpenny then attended Sixth Form at Heworth Grange School in Gateshead to complete A level studies.
 She also attended Saturday fame school classes at the Reavley Theatre School, Gateshead.
 Halfpenny lived on the Leam Lane Estate, in Gateshead.

 Career

 Television and film

 Halfpenny's professional acting career began in 2004 when she appeared in the Casualty episode "What Parents Do", playing an eleven-year-old girl called Karine.
 In the same year, she was cast the role of Lucy Summerbee in popular children's television series Byker Grove.
 Halfpenny secured the role after answering an advertisement in the Newcastle Evening Chronicle.
 After leaving Byker Grove in 2006, Halfpenny continued to work in the North East.
 She featured in an independent short film for Sham Films, called Cherry Pop.

 Halfpenny featured in the 2010 short film Compulsion, directed by Andy McVicar.
 She Played the female lead Kelly, in a story of young adolescent love.
 The film was funded by Northern Film and Media's Digital Nation Initiative Fund.
 Made for £20,000, Compulsion won the British Council Azz xx ward for "Best New Short Film'" at the London Film Festival.
 On 8 October 2010, Halfpenny made her first appearance on Yorkshire-based soap opera Emmerdale as runaway teenager Amy Wyatt, who became a regular character.
 On 11 October 2013, Halfpenny confirmed that she was to leave Emmerdale.
 Her last episode was shown on 14 November 2013.
 Later in 2013, Halfpenny portrayed Sarah in a short film called Lilium, a production by students at Teesside University.

 In 2015, Halfpenny joined the cast of BBC medical drama Casualty.
 She portrayed the role of Alicia Munroe, a year 1 foundation officer doctor.
 Halfpenny's first episode aired on 19 September 2015.
 Halfpenny had signed for eight episodes and departed the show on 14 November 2015, but in May 2016, it was announced that Halfpenny would return to Casualty, with her return episode airing on 30 July 2016.
 On 15 January 2019, it was confirmed that Halfpenny would be leaving Casualty after four years.